-All assignments (except the Final Project) are to be submitted electronically via the course Canvas website, in Word format.
-In addition to any formatting requirements specific to an assignment, documents should conform to the following: (1) the text should be double-spaced, except for the headings (which should be single-spaced); (2) all writing assignments this term should be written in 14-point Times New Roman font, double-spaced, with full justification so that the document has smooth edges of text; (3) each page should be numbered (bottom, center), except for the first page; and, (4) all citations should comply with the rules of The Bluebook or the FLORIDA RULES OF APPELLATE PROCEDURE 9.800.
+All assignments are to be submitted electronically via the course Canvas website, in Word format.
+In addition to any formatting requirements specific to an assignment, documents should conform to the following: (1) the text should be double-spaced, except for the headings (which should be single-spaced); (2) all writing assignments this term should be written in 14-point Times New Roman font, double-spaced, with full justification so that the document has smooth edges of text; (3) each page should be numbered (bottom, center), except for the first page; and, (4) all citations should use underlining instead of italics, and should comply with the rules of The Bluebook or the FLORIDA RULES OF APPELLATE PROCEDURE 9.800 as necessary.